Criminal Defense

 If you have been accused of a crime and cannot afford a criminal defense lawyer, there are a few options available to you.

-Finally, you have the right to represent yourself in court, but this is generally not recommended because criminal law is complex and self-representation is very difficult.
+You have the right to represent yourself in court, but this is generally not recommended because criminal law is complex and self-representation is very difficult.
 If you choose to represent yourself, you will be held to the same standards as an attorney and will be expected to follow all the rules of procedure and evidence.